* FCA to broaden EU funds transparency rules from January

 "We have put together a comprehensive package of reforms that will make competition work better and help both retail and institutional investors to make their money work well for them."

-The combination of measures taken by the FCA will drive down fees for investors, Bailey said.
+The combination of measures taken by the FCA will drive down fees for investors, Bailey added.

-On fees, the FCA said it would broaden new EU fee disclosure requirements that come into force in January.
-The EU rules require intermediaries to publish a single, all-in fee, and the watchdog said this practice would be a requirement across all the sector.
+On fees, the FCA said it would broaden new European Union fee disclosure requirements which come into force in January.
+The EU rules require intermediaries to publish fees, and the watchdog said this practice would be a requirement across all the sector.

 However, some industry watchers said funds would be relieved the FCA didn't go further